 - Nestle the trivet inside the IP, and add broth (1 cup).
 Place the pork on top, and any accumulated juices from the plate.
 Add the lid, making sure the pressure release valve is set to sealing.
 Set IP to high pressure for 60 minutes.
 Once done cooking, turn the pressure release to venting.
 Remove the lid once the pin has dropped.

 - Remove meat to a plate.
-Add veggies and seal once more.
+Add veggies and garlic and seal once more.
 Cook on high pressure for 4 minutes.
 Once cooked, turn pressure release to venting, and when the pin drops, remove the lid.
 Use a slotted spoon to grab all the veggies, and place them on the plate with the meat.

 - While the veggies are cooking, shred the pork with 2 forks, then loosely cover with foil to keep warm.